 - 24-hour pH monitoring for those suspected of having bronchiectasis secondary to gastrointestinal reflux or aspiration.

-- All children and all adults up to the age of 40, presenting with bronchiectasis, should have investigations for cystic fibrosis.
+- Cystic fibrosis: all children and all adults up to the age of 40, presenting with bronchiectasis, should have investigations for cystic fibrosis.

 - Tests for ciliary function: